 - Extras: Inset wheels, reversible grass chute, StaySharp cutting system, optional grass catcher

-The Fiskars StaySharp Max reel mower is our editor’s choice for the best reel mower and a versatile model.
+The Fiskars StaySharp Max reel mower is our editor’s choice for the best reel mower because of its versatility.
 It is suitable for all types of grass and can handle thick grass very well.

 Manufactured by a Finnish company, this reel mower delivers twice the cutting power as normal push reel mowers.